 Significant costs during the seeding stage are the price of seeds and labour.
 Broadcasting requires a higher quantity of propagation seeds, but line seeding requires more labourers.
 As one farmer who uses both methods compared, "I use five pyi [cups] of seeds per acre for broadcasting.
 For line seeding, it's only three pyi per acre" (MG-IND-F02 Lifelong Farmer).
 As another farmer noted, "For row planting, you need [9 to 12] labourers [for three acres].
 For broadcasting, you only need one" (MG-IND-DY1 GAP Farmer).
-When it comes to making the decision between Preparing the land with manure, before the heat of the day the two seeding methods, resource-constrained farmers end up choosing broadcasting.
+When it comes to making the decision between the two seeding methods, resource-constrained farmers end up choosing broadcasting.
 The same GAP farmer summarised, "Farmers know it's better to do line planting, but because of time sensitivity and labour compared to broadcasting, they don't do it" (MG-IND-DY1).